NVIDIA/TensorRT-LLM/examples/gemma/README.md

 #### Run inference under FP8 for keras checkpoint

 WARNING: This way of running FP8 will introduce noticeable accuracy drop.
-To avoid that, use AMMO quantization mentioned in this readme.
+To avoid that, use Modelopt quantization mentioned in this readme.

 In this example, we demonstrate how to run FP8 inference on Gemma.
 Note that `convert_checkpoint.py` only uses identity activation scales, so the accuracy might be little worse than higher precision in some cases, but it is still very good because we don't do any calibration.
 This also shows the stability of FP8 compared to INT8.